Modernising the Archaeological Museum of Samothrace

 Notes

-- This metric feature cannot be currently confirmed.
+1. This metric feature cannot be confirmed at this time.

-- This is not entirely true as storing and exhibiting finds are two interconnected functions of modern museums.
-It is quite likely that the Museum of Samothrace was originally designed to function as a museum, yet following the early 20th century standards.
+2. This is not entirely true as storing and exhibiting finds are two interconnected functions of modern museums.
+It is quite likely that the Museum of Samothrace was originally designed to function as a museum, yet in accordance with early 20th-century standards.

-- From an archaeological point of view this statement makes no sense.
-In fact, context information is recorded during the excavation of the artefacts and post-excavation analysis reveals information regarding production, use and deposition, regardless where this analysis takes place.
+7. From an archaeological perspective, this statement makes no sense.
+In fact, context information is recorded during the excavation of the artefacts and post-excavation analysis reveals information regarding production, use and deposition, regardless of where this analysis takes place.

-- The citation is not necessarily matching the information provided in the paragraph.
+8. The citation does not necessarily match the information provided in the paragraph.

-- Needless to say that the archaeological site of Samothrace neither provides the luxury of additional building space, nor the archaeological services are likely to approve further destruction of the site as the result of museum expansion.
+10. Needless to say, the archaeological site of Samothrace neither provides the luxury of additional building space nor is the archaeological services likely to approve further destruction of the site as a result of museum expansion.

-- At the time of writing, the author could not remember if such cemetery exists
+11. At the time of writing, the author could not remember if such a cemetery exists.